Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Introduction

-On top of algorithms for negative-weight SSSP, we provide several algorithms that may be of independent interest, such as an efficient low-diameter decomposition for directed graphs, and computing strongly connected components in distributed models of computation.
-These algorithms, and the algorithms that directly address negative-weight SSSP, are actually general reductions to \nnSSSP (this includes \cref{thm:mainparallel,thm:maindistributed} among others).
-One advantage of this approach is that our results scale with \nnSSSP; if there is any progress in the upper bounds to \nnSSSP, progress to the bounds in this paper immediately follow.
+On top of algorithms for negative-weight SSSP, we provide two algorithms that we believe are of independent interest.
+The most significant one is an efficient implementation of directed low-diameter decomposition in parallel, distributed, and quantum models.
+We also show an algorithm for computing strongly connected components and their topological ordering in the \congest model.
+Like \Cref{thm:mainparallelreduction,thm:maindistributedreduction}, these results are presented as reductions to non-negative-weight SSSP.
+An advantage of this approach is that our results scale with non-negative-weight SSSP; if there is any progress in the upper bounds to non-negative-weight SSSP, progress to the bounds here immediately follow.